ordina-jworks/ordina-jworks.github.io/_posts/2016-05-12-JS-Conf-Budapest-day-1.md

 A more friendly way is the use of `npm deprecated` that will tell users the package has been deprecated.

 #### Keeping projects up to date
-Before running `npm update` it's preferred to run `npm oudated`.
+Before running `npm update`, it's preferred to run `npm outdated`.
-This command will check the registry to see if any (or, specific) installed packages are currently outdated.
+This command will check the registry to see if any (specific) installed packages are currently outdated.

 {% highlight sh %}
 npm outdated
 npm update
 {% endhighlight %}

-By doing so you can prevent yourself from breaking the project if certain packages would not be compatible.
+By doing so, you can prevent yourself from breaking the project if certain packages would not be compatible.

 #### Stuff everybody should know about npm
 A lot of things are available for npm that will make your life as a developer easier.